songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ```

 The first column of the data is the bird species on each island, and thereby eight island attributes, which are area, isolation, plant richness, habitat types, perimeter, PAR, SI and elevation.
-Larger PAR indicates more edges comparing the interior area on an island, and SI will be 1 if the island is a perfect circle.
+Larger PAR indicates more edges comparing the interior area of an island.
+SI will be 1 if the island is a perfect circle.

 Before running the model, we should check the independence of each variables.
 There are several available methods, such as correlation test, VIF and PCA analyses.
-Here, we use the common method of correlation test.
+Here, we use the common method: the correlation test.

-The R function for correlation test is `cor.test`, which is a test for two factors.
-Function `cor` can run the correlation with more than two factors, but no p-values showed in the result.
-So, I wrote a simple function to run the test with p-value in the result, named `cor.sig`.
+The R function for correlation test is `cor.test`, which is a test for two vectors.
+Function `cor` can run the correlation with more than two vectors, but no *p*-values showed in the result.
+To overcome the shortage of these two functions, I wrote a simple function to run the test with a *p*-value in the result, named `cor.sig`.

 {% highlight r %}
 cor.sig = function(test) {